elsieclark/superqueue/README.md

 ### Advanced Queue Configuration: Interval and Rate ###

-A SuperQueue can also optionally be configured with an interval and/or a rate, useful for a rate limited API.
+A SuperQueue can also optionally be configured with an `interval` and/or a `rate`, useful for rate-limited APIs.
 There is a subtle difference between the two:

-* The interval is the amount of time (in ms) that must pass between queued items being executed.
+* The `interval` is the amount of time (in ms) that must pass between queued items being executed.
-* The rate is the number of requests which can be made over any given interval.
+* The `rate` is the number of requests which can be made over a given period of time (the `rateDenominator`).

-For example, a queue with an interval of 200 will execute one request every 200ms, whereas a queue with a rate of 5 (and a rateDenominator of 1000) will execute 5 requests immediately, wait 1s, and then execute the next 5.
+For example, a queue with an `interval` of 200 will execute one request every 200ms, whereas a queue with a `rate` of 5 (and a `rateDenominator` of 1000) will execute 5 requests immediately, wait 1s, and then execute the next 5.

 ```js
 const queueConfig = {